Definition of

 Recognition programs

-Recognition programs increase employee motivation.
+Recognition programs increase work motivation.

 Importance of work motivation

-How to measure it
+How to measure

 Examples of work motivation